dreamcatcher-tech/network/Inbox/2024-05-27 1533 pierce into deleted chains.md

 If this gets called on to execute tho, the error would never make it back, rather than never making it in.

+If the head is changing rapidly, we shouldn't cause the pooling to wait.

+If the head doesn't exist, bail